epsilonrt/ad7124/README.md

 AD7124 Library is an open source project under [CeCILL Free Software License Version 2.1](http://www.cecill.info/licences/Licence_CeCILL_V2.1-en.html)

-Its API is documented in the [doc/html](https://github.com/epsilonrt/ad7124/tree/master/doc/html/index.html) folder.
+API is documented in the [extras/doc/html](https://github.com/epsilonrt/ad7124/tree/master/extras/doc/html/classAd7124Chip.html) folder.

+## Installation

+To install the library, simply download its zip file and integrate it into your sketch according to [explanations on the Arduino site](https://www.arduino.cc/en/Guide/Libraries#toc4).

+## Example

 Here is a simple example that displays on the serial device the voltage measured between pins AIN1 (+) and AIN0 (-):